 Becky Payne M.ED, CCC-SLP

 Becky Payne graduated from Northeastern State University in 2000 with her Masters in Education, Communication Sciences and Disorders, Speech Language Pathology.
 She has experience with children and adults in many setting such as schools, hospitals , home therapy and private clinics.
 She has treated many children with ASD, Apraxia, Dyslexia, TBI, CP, to name a few.
-She has also treated many children with feeding and swallowing issues as well as language and articualtion delays and disorders.
-She is trained in Floortime, Picture Exchange Communication Systems, Augmenative communication devices, baby signs, feeding and Intergrated Listening Systems.
+She has also treated many children with feeding and swallowing issues as well as language and articulation delays and disorders.
+She is trained in Floortime, Picture Exchange Communication Systems, Augmentative communication devices, baby signs, feeding and Intergrated Listening Systems.
+Becky took extra graduate level classed in dyslexia.
 She is a member of OSHA and ASHA.
-Becky is a married mother of three girls and recently became a foster parent.
+Becky is a married mother of three girls and one little boy.
+She is also a foster parent to a little girl.

 Kristin Becker, M.S., CCC-SLP